Refugees 101

 The world offers 3 solutions to forced displacement:

 INTEGRATE into their country of refuge.
-More than 7 of 10 refugees (75%) are hosted by low and middle income nations that are economically and socially unable to absorb the people seeking refuge within their borders.
+68% of the world's refugees are hosted by low- and middle-income nations that are economically and socially unable to absorb the people seeking refuge within their borders.

 RESETTLE to another country.
 But during an average year, less than 1% of the world's refugee population is resettled.
 Few countries are willing to help by offering the resettlement option to refugees.